khakhalin/notes/00_queue_to_do.md

 * Python decorators (things like `def decorator`, `@wraps`etc)
     * Some reading: https://www.geeksforgeeks.org/python-functools-wraps-function/
     * Nice example: https://github.com/koaning/memo/blob/main/memo/_base.py
+* How does garbage collection work in Python?
+What's the logic, and how fast is it? ([link](https://gist.github.com/osavsunenko-ring/205fa72c65d6343eaede0dc43f1c79d4))
+* collections - or whatever is this common module ppl often use with prepackaged datastructures
+* Lint (pylint) - what is it and why?
+It seems that it can catch errors, type mismatches etc.
+* Keras checkpoints
+* Python collections: deque, Counter, defaultdict etc.
+* Python closures, why they are a thing, what's dangerous about them, and how to use them
 * Read something on 1D brownian walks maybe?
 Or is it too mathy?
 * https://en.wikipedia.org/wiki/Partial_correlation
 * hierarchical best-fit models